-Later Mestre Cordeiro had to stop teaching and Umoi starts practicing with the group Grupo de Capoeira Kabala.
+Later Mestre Cordeiro had to stop teaching and Umoi starts practising with the group Grupo de Capoeira Kabala.
 Kabala was a sort of a reunion of old capoeiristas that happened three times a week, being the Saturday the Roda day.
 Has Umoi was very young in capoeira as well as in age, the Kabala members were reluctant to accept him, but as they had decided to start a beginners class his place was secured.
 From the days of group Kabala, Umoi holds dear some names: Louro, Carlão, Paulão, Mizael, Futica, Cristiano, Nenen, Periquito, Gavião, Haroldo, Kamano, Cascavel, Beto, Carlinho Cabeludo, amongst others.
-When Kabala ended, Umoi remained practicing with one of it’s members, Nenen.
+When Kabala ended, Umoi continued to practice with one of its members, Nenen.

 The Beumar experience was very good and educational, but the immaturity spoke louder and caused the separation in capoeira between Umoi, Mariô and Bené.

-Umoi kept training until he ran into Mestre Alcides again, who knowing about his situation “adopted” him, teached and gave him the purple (Contra Mestre) and red (Mestre) cordas.
+Umoi kept training until he ran into Mestre Alcides again, knowing about his situation “adopted” him, taught and gave him the purple (Contra Mestre) and red (Mestre) cordas.

-Umoi recongizes that a lot of people were and still are very important in his capoeira development, but with great respect and care he holds two as the most important of all: his first Mestre, Cordeiro and his current Mestre, Alcides.
+Umoi recognizes that a lot of people were and still are very important in his capoeira development, but with great respect and care, he holds two as the most important of all: his first Mestre, Cordeiro and his current Mestre, Alcides.

 Between Mestre Cordeiro and Mestre Alcides, Umoi can name a legion of people who contributed to his capoeira development and to some he pays his respect by recognizing and remembering them: Cordeiro, Mão-de-Ouro, Jacinto, Nenen, Louro, Paulão, Mizael, Carlão, Beto, Leonã, Mariô, Bené, Nilsão, Chibata, Futica, Carlinho-Cabeludo, Adilson, Tabosa, Squisito, Kall, Risadinha, Pesado, Pombo-de-Ouro, Maya, Godoy, Farol e Alcides.